hedyhli/spsrv/README.md

 ## CLI

-You can override values in config file if you supply then from the command line:
+You can override values in config file if you supply them from the command line:

 ```
 Usage: spsrv [ [ -c <path> -h <hostname> -p <port> -d <path> ] | --help ]